Chrysalis

 Where oh where did Vinnie Vincent go?
 The mercurial ex- guitarist with genius level skill resurfaced after 1983’s Lick It Up with his new band, the Invasion.
 Ex-Journey singer Robert Fleichman did the self-titled debut album but was quickly replaced for the music videos and tour with an unknown named Mark Slaughter.
 Rounding out the band were Dana Strum and Bobby Rock on bass and drums.

-As I sat there listening to this album for review, Deke from Stick It In Your Ear told me, “I could never get into VV Invasion.”
+As I sat there listening to this album for review, a reader told me: “I could never get into VV Invasion.”

 My brief response to him is my review: